URL Mapping & Redirect Architecture

 • Over-reliance on wildcard regex causing unintended parameter stripping

-• Using 302 for permanent migrations resulting in delayed index consolidation
+• Using 302 for permanent migrations, delaying index consolidation

 • Creating circular redirect loops due to misordered rule evaluation